Don’t deny it. Sometimes you wish you lived more healthily.

 If you still want to use conventional skin-care products, but want to avoid such mishaps, you need to know the most important ingredients to avoid.

-Here’s the list we were telling you about earlier of the biggest culprits to watch out for in the ingredient list.
+Here’s the list that will teach you the biggest culprits to watch out for in the ingredient list.

 One more thing.